-Payments can take up to 10 business days to be paid to your nominated bank account or to an authorised recipient.
+Payments will be made to your nominated bank account or to an authorised recipient.

 Suspension or deferral of withdrawals

 We may suspend or defer the timing of withdrawals and switches if we determine that the redemption or repurchase of units is not practicable or desirable, would be prejudicial to the interests of investors or would threaten a fund's eligibility for PIE status.
 This may happen, for example, because of financial, political or economic conditions affecting investment markets.
 Any suspension can be up to a year, subject to extension by special resolution of the investors in the fund.